SoftUni-Internal/interactive-content/EN/04-Remote-Databases/05-Homework.md

 Use a **PUT** request to update the data on the server:

-- The **canvas** and the buttons "Save" and "Reload" should be hidden.
+- The **canvas** and the buttons "Save" and "Reload" should be hidden
-- The **clearInterval** should be called on the "canvas.intervarId" property, used for the main loop of the game.
+- The **clearInterval** should be called on the "canvas.intervarId" property, used for the main loop of the game

 Whenever the "Reload" button is pressed, the player’s money should be **reduced by 60** and their bullets should be **set to 6**.